Park Jin-seob (footballer, born 1995)

-Park Jin-seob (born 23 October 1995) is a South Korean professional footballer who plays as a defensive midfielder or a centre-back for K League 1 club Jeonbuk Hyundai Motors and the South Korea national team.
+Park Jin-seob (born 23 October 1995) is a South Korean professional footballer who plays as a defensive midfielder or a centre-back for Chinese Super League club Zhejiang FC and the South Korea national team.

 Club career

 Park played as a footballer at all of his elementary, middle and high schools in Jeonju, but had difficulty in entering university.
 After enrolling at the football club of Digital Seoul Culture Arts University narrowly, he became known as one of regional top goalscorers at the U-League in 2014 and 2016.
 He prepared to join K League 2 club Daejeon Citizen by attracting club's manager Choi Moon-sik before the 2017 season, but the plan was cancelled due to Choi's dismissal.
 Instead, he moved to semi-professional club Daejeon Korail, playing at the Korea National League for a year.

 Park joined another K League 2 club Ansan Greeners in 2018, becoming a professional player.
 He was the second top goalscorer at the 2017 Korea National League, but changed his role to a defensive midfielder at Ansan.
 His performance at midfield for two years received attention from Daejeon Citizen (reorganised as Daejeon Hana Citizen in 2020), and it gave him an offer.
 He had had an ill feeling toward Daejeon due to the cancellation of his former agreement with it, but decided to trust it.
 He captained the club in his first season, and was named in the K League 2 Best XI the next year.
 Afterwards, he could go to Jeonbuk Hyundai Motors, his dream club located in his hometown Jeonju.

 Park joined Jeonbuk Hyundai Motors before the start of the 2022 season, challenging himself at the K League 1.
 When playing for Jeonbuk, he once again changed his role to a centre-back.
 His versatile talents led him to adapt quickly in the rearmost position.
 In his first season at Jeonbuk, he was selected for the K League 1 Best XI, and won the Korean FA Cup.
+He was appointed captain of the club in the second half of the 2024 season, but reproached himself for the decrease of his capability and poor results of the club at the end of the season.
+His team had finished 10th among 12 clubs at the league and avoided relegation after winning relegation play-offs.
+The next year, his ability bounced back under new manager Gus Poyet, achieving the Double.
+After winning the 2025 Korea Cup final, he was selected as the Most Valuable Player of the tournament.

+On 3 January 2026, Park joined Chinese Super League club Zhejiang FC.